techemstudios/robious_ase/intro_to_computer_science/README.md

 * Fast Food Restaurant
   - At many restaurants, the names of meals have corresponding numbers.
   - The food prep has been trained to recognize the meal number, not worry about the full name.

-### Write Code like you Write a Story

-Very important; make your code easy to read and understand.
-Write your program like you are writing a story about something.
-Stories are created for others to easily read and understand; otherwise, what is the point!?
-Heavily use comments in your code.
-This helps you and whoever is looks at your program, understand what's happening and how it's happening.

-### Object Oriented Programming

-As we talked about decomposing (divide and conquer) and generalization (seeing the big picture) in computational thinking, object oriented in a nutshell is to look at the interaction of simple *objects*, as being part of a complex system.
-Each object does something, it has its own set of properties and attributes (things it can do) and belongs to a *Class*.
-Let's look at an example of a dog named, Scrappy.
-We can say, Scrappy is a specific individual in a larger class, Dogs.
-In Object Oriented terms, Scrappy is a particular *instance* of the dog class.
-Since Scrappy is part of the dog class, we can assume certain things about him.
-Scrappy most likely has four legs, a tail, a wet nose, an age, and can bark.
-Now take a dog named, Lassy.
-She will have similar characteristics, but may only differ in behavior, size, or color.
-So, every object is an instance of some class.
-The class describes the general characteristics (or properties) an instance will have.
-The instance of the class will hold more specific properties and attributes.

-### Development Process

-#### Write SIMPLE Programs

-*Zelle, John M. Python Programming: an Introduction to Computer Science.
-Franklin, Beedle & Associates, 2010*

-**Analyze the Problem**
-Figure out exactly what the problem is.
-What needs to be done.
-**The Specs**
-Determine the goals.
-Try out physically writing down or typing up comments/docstrings about what your program will do, what problem it will solve, the overall goal.
-Think abstraction; leave out the details about *how* your program will work, focus instead on *what* it will accomplish.
-For simple programs, just describe the inputs/outputs and how they relate.
-**Design/Implement**
-Lay out the program structure.
-Now you can focus on the *how*.
-As in computational thinking (mentioned earlier), design the algorithm or plan that will tackle the problem then, carry out the plan.
-**Test/Debug**
-Test out all parts of the program.
-Making a checklist may help.
-Does your program work as you expect it would?
-Don't worry, errors will be expected.
-Fix the errors, or debug the program.
-**Maintain**
-The more you continue developing the program, the more efficient it will be.
-Remember, engineers are concerned with building things to be the more and more efficient.
-Refactoring can come into play here.
-Getting user feedback will help in maintaining your program.